 Nate loves sharks.
-He reads shark books every day, watches sharks on TV, and talks about them nonstop.
+He reads shark books daily, watches sharks on TV, and talks about them nonstop.
 He even likes to pretend he’s a shark wherever he goes!
 However, there is one small problem. . . .
 Nate can’t swim.
-When his older brother points this out, Nate works hard to overcome his fears and learn how to blow bubbles, use a kickboard, and finally swim without help, as quickly and as gracefully as a shark.
+When his older brother points this out, Nate works hard to overcome his fears and learn how to blow bubbles, use a kickboard, and finally swim without help, as quickly and gracefully as a shark.
 Will he be able to beat his brother in a swim tryout and get his bite back?
-Kids will love this jawsome book complete with vibrant and whimsical art and a list of shark facts in the back!
+Kids will love this jaw-some book, complete with vibrant and whimsical art and a list of shark facts in the back!

 Splat does not want to have a playdate with Spike.
 Spike will break his toys and eat all of his candy fish!
 And he does not want to learn how to swim—water is horrible, scary, and wet!
 He’s sure that this is going to be the worst day ever.
 But when the rest of their classmates rush straight into the pool, Splat and Spike find that they may have more in common than they thought.
 Will Splat overcome his fear of water and get into the pool?
 And how can he help Spike to do the same?

 Leo loves the water!
-Leo and Daddy go to swim class where they kick, bounce, splash around, and dive like little fish.
-Joining other babies and their caretakers in the pool is a guarantee for unforgettable fun.
+Leo and Daddy go to swimming class, where they kick, bounce, splash around, and dive like little fish.
+Joining other babies and their caretakers in the pool guarantees unforgettable fun.
 This sweet story full of action and sound effects is a gentle introduction to pool facilities and parent-child swim lessons with a cast of diverse families who love to splash and play together.

 New things can be scary -- but as one endearing little girl discovers, it's perfectly fine to take your time.